GTM members benefits:

 Paul has spent more than 20 years in enterprise software consulting.
 Prior to founding LeanCog, Paul started his career in Accenture's Technology Labs, follow by two consulting startups in Supply Chain and CRM, helping both of them grow to successful acquisitions.
 Paul founded LeanCog to bring user centered and iterative development approaches to IT consulting and software development services.
 Paul's passion for double bottom line businesses has lead to a strong practice area for LeanCog in renewable energy, helping clients across the Solar and Storage value chain design, develop, and integrate software systems to improve their businesses.

 Conlan O'Leary is Co-Founder and CEO of Sighten.
 Prior to Sighten, Conlan helped manage the structuring and pricing desk at Clean Power Finance, a leading residential solar financing platform.
 Conlan has a deep knowledge of the US solar marketplace with 6+ years working exclusively in residential solar financing and quoting software.
 Conlan has prior experience in technology and cleantech investment banking as well as environmental commodities trading.
 He is a graduate of Dartmouth College in New Hampshire and holds degrees in economics and philosophy.

-Prior to Sunrun, Eric was Co-founder of Alliance Memory, a legacy semiconductor startup, where he served as VP of Marketing and Operations.
-He holds a BA in Mechanical Engineering from Dartmouth College and an MBA from Mccombs School of Business at University of Texas, Austin.
+Prior to Sunrun, Eric was Co-founder of Alliance Memory, a semiconductor startup, where he served as VP of Marketing and Operations.
+He received a degree in Mechanical Engineering and Economics from Dartmouth College and an MBA from Mccombs School of Business at University of Texas, Austin.

 Rich Robinson is SunPower’s high-energy vice president of digital transformation (and former chief information officer) focused on deploying technology-driven solutions for the global solar company.